 Find A Doctor Or Hospital In Your Network.

-The list is long, but here are a few benefits of being bilingual:
+Learning two languages offers many benefits.
+The list is long, but here are a few:

-Do you have a story about being bilingual or the benefits of it?
-Share it with us in the comments below!
+Do you have a story about being bilingual or its benefits?
+Share it with us in the comments below.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.